Cookie Monster Cookies

-Soft and chewy cookies stuffed with melty chocolate chips, Oreos, and Chips Ahoy.
-These are the best cookie I’ve ever tried!
+My cookie monster cookies are so soft and chewy.
+They're stuffed with melty chocolate chips, Oreos, AND Chips Ahoy.
+These are one of the best cookies I've ever made.

-- They Don’t Require Any Hard to Find Ingredients Or Expensive Equipment: No mix required!
+- They Don't Require Any Hard to Find Ingredients Or Expensive Equipment: No mixer required!

 - They're Stuffed Full Of Good Things: If you like cookies that aren't stingy on mix-ins, these are for you!